|Product Name||Cat #||Size|

 |ANR-003||1 x 50 µl|

 Anti-Syntaxin 1 Antibody

 Anti-Vesicular GABA Transporter (VGAT) Antibody

 - Lyophilized Powder Lyophilized Powder

 This product is freeze dried.
 All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-Alomone Labs is pleased to offer the Presynaptic Marker Antibody Explorer Kit (#AK-235).
-This Explorer Kit includes antibodies targeting presynaptic markers along with their respective control peptide antigen.
+Alomone Labs is pleased to offer the Presynaptic Marker Antibody Kit (#AK-235).
+This Marker Kit includes antibodies targeting presynaptic markers along with their respective control peptide antigen.
 An ideal tool for screening purposes.

 The synapse is the junction at which neuronal communication is taking place; the information signal flows from the presynaptic neuron – or the transmitter – via its axon's end, to the postsynaptic cell – or the receiver – usually a neuron's dendrite but can also be the beginning of an adjacent neuron's axon, or any other excitable cell, such as a muscle cell.

 At the synapse, communicating cells do not contact each other directly, but rather through the synaptic cleft.
 There, the presynaptic cell releases by exocytosis vesicles containing neurotransmitters and neuroactive peptides that bind to receptors at the membrane of the postsynaptic cell; this results in inhibition or excitation the target cell or an endocrinal signaling through the blood stream.
 Synaptic transmission is mostly chemical, but can also be entirely electrical1-3.